Church saves Easter for kids, gives baskets curbside

-Every spring, Englewood United Methodist Church gives away dozens of free Easter baskets and throws a huge egg hunt for hundreds of families.
-This year, with COVID-19 shutting down the egg hunt, the congregation still wanted to give children their baskets.
-Church volunteers posted a pickup time for families on Thursday.
-The church also gave bags of plastic eggs so families could have egg hunts at their homes.
-The church is closed but is streaming services on Sunday at 7:45 a.m. and 11 a.m. for traditional services, and 9:15 a.m. for contemporary at englewoodumc.net.
-Viewers can also tune in on the church’s Facebook page.
+Every year Englewood United Methodist throws a huge Easter egg hunt for hundreds of children.
+This year the church still wanted to give children their baskets.
+They had to do it curbside and before Gov. Ron DeSantis ordered Florida residents to shelter in place.
+The church also gave bags of plastic eggs for children to have a hunt at their homes.

 Post a comment as